 Physical reach is used in occupation and inhabitation of space.
 The physical reach is reflected mobility, a capacity to move a limb of the body in a wide range of purposeful movements at the required speed.
 It dynamically helps one to activate as well as deactivate (relaxation) the limb.
 It is also used as means of expression and communication.

 The sensorial perceptivity represents the capacity to perceive through various senses.
 These capacities can become very acute or get dulled in specific conditions, such as distancing and orientation.
-The sensorial capacities can be enhanced by tools or recast in some other recognisable form (we do not ‘see’ deep into the celestial space, but rather listen to the noise emanating out it).
+The sensorial capacities can be enhanced by tools or recast in some other recognizable form (we do not ‘see’ deep into the celestial space, but rather listen to the noise emanating out it).

 There are many ‘space and time’ conditions where and when the reach is not measurable.
 These are pseudo or make-believe circumstances where the real dimensions of the reach are shrunk, enlarged, skewed, delayed or hastened.
 Pretentious reach can be experienced in reflections of mirrors (doubling of the depth and displacement of left-right), bifocal vision (perspectives, optical anomalies -long straight lines seem curved), echoes, in transmitted audio messages and images, condensed graphics, metaphoric and symbolical representations, holographic images, virtual reality conditions, etc.

-In space occupation for inhabitation, there are many ways, we form, modify and customise the spaces.
-The customised space becomes a predictable and familiar entity.
+In space occupation for inhabitation, there are many ways, we form, modify and customize the spaces.
+The customized space becomes a predictable and familiar entity.
 It also creates an entity with identity.
 The inhabited spaces have identities that pertain to the family, a clan, a village or settlement, and societies, with identical terrain and climate characteristics.
 The common identities develop due to terrain, materials, environment, etc., but which all get set as heritage and become persistent.